This section offers advice on solving problems you might encounter with MATLAB® Distributed Computing Server™ software.

 0 : host1name : 0 1 : host2name : 0 2 : host2name : 1 3 : host2name : 2

-The number on the left in each string is the line number for the received packet.
+The number on the left in each character vector is the line number for the received packet.
 The text in the center is the host from which the packet is received.
 The number on the right is the packet number sent by the sending host.
 It is normal for a host to report a test packet from itself.

 If either machine does not receive a stream of test packets, or if the remote host is not included in either stream, then multicast communication is not operating properly.